brianbrownton/backend-challenge/README.md

 - `$ docker-compose up`
 - verify app is running at http://localhost

+#

 ### Usage
+The api endpoints are accessed by either GET or POST requests.
+See below for endpoints and parameters.

+#### GET /test
+No parameters, should return json hello world.

+#### GET /listMembers
+No parameters, returns a list of all members.

+#### GET /viewMember/{memberId}
+`memberId` should be an `int` discovered from the `/listMembers` endpoint.
+Returns information on the member.

+#### POST /addMember
+Adds a member.
+Body needs to include `name` and `websiteUrl`.
+Success will return the memberId.
+Failsure will return a message on why it failed.

+#### POST /createFriendship/{mIdOne}/{mIdTwo}
+Create a friendship between `mIdOne` and `mIdTwo` (bidirectional).
+No body required even though this is a POST.
+Returns a success message when successful, or error message if fails.

+#### POST /search
+Searches (based on a root user) for friends-of-friends with headlines including the search term.
+Body needs to include `term` and `memberReference` Returns found headlines (with path to member) on success, error message on failure.

+#

 ### Tests
 We can use the existing php docker container to run the tests by using the following genericized command: